rugbyprof/5443-Big-Data/9-Assignment-Hadoop.md

     for word in line.strip().split():
         print "%s\t%d" % (word, 1)
 ```

 - Save your file in /usr/local/hadoop/users/yourusername/word_mapper.py.
 - Also, make sure it’s executable: `chmod +x word_mapper.py`

 Has it worked?
 Run this command: `/usr/local/hadoop/bin/hadoop fs -cat /input/count_of_monte_cristo.txt | /home/hduser/word_mapper.py`

-If you’ve gone maverick and used a different filename or file location then that’s fine – just substitute that in where I’ve used /home/hduser/word_mapper.py.
-If you’ve gone maverick but don’t really know what you’re doing and don’t know what I’ve just said, that’s basically on you.
-Keep trooping on, you’ll get there.

-Either way, don’t stop until that code outputs a stream of words followed by the number 1.
-Don’t worry – you can stop it by pressing Ctrl and C together.

 ### The Reducer